-When I moved to Denver 21/2 years ago, I started doing artwork and crafts with my three granddaughters, now ages 7, 9 and 12.
-We usually get together on Sunday afternoons.
+When I moved to Denver 21/2 years ago, I started doing artwork and crafts with my three granddaughters, then ages 7, 9 and 12.
+We usually got together on Sunday afternoons.
 I also started a tradition that each girl comes over on her birthday to create a picture in the medium of her choice with Grandma.
 When it’s finished, I frame it for her to hang in her room.

 Throughout the years, we have sometimes run into various moods that are not helpful for creating uplifting art objects–moods that we all get into like anger, sadness and fear.
 It’s not that these emotions are bad, but it is important to acknowledge them, work through them and get to the other side as soon as possible.

 About a month ago, I got the inspiration that helping my grandchildren with this was probably more important than the artwork!
 So we began to talk about what it is that attracts and magnetizes people to some artwork and other artwork draws little attention.

 We began to talk about creative life energy–or it could be called love–that each person has a well of love within them that can be used for creating.
 Once it is located, this invisible inner energy can be expanded and extended into what you are creating, often causing a feeling of warm hands and a warm heart.
 This energy of life and love is very real to the person experiencing it, and I gave them two examples I personally knew of.